CenturyLinkCloud/PublicKB/Release Notes/2017/2017-11-07-cloud-platform-release-notes.md

 __Managed Services Anywhere__

-   Cloud Application Manager’s Managed Services Anywhere now includes support for Tomcat and Apache, enabling large-scale, mission-critical web applications to be deployed on AWS or Microsoft Azure (CenturyLink DCC-Foundation coming soon).
-By selecting to deploy Managed Tomcat and/or Apache servers to AWS or Microsoft Azure - (CenturyLink DCC-Foundation coming soon) - customers get all the features of a managed server along with management of the Tomcat / Apache instance.
+   Cloud Application Manager’s Managed Services Anywhere now includes support for Tomcat and Apache, enabling large-scale, mission-critical web applications to be deployed on AWS or Microsoft Azure (CenturyLink Private Cloud on VMware Cloud Foundation).
+By selecting to deploy Managed Tomcat and/or Apache servers to AWS or Microsoft Azure - (CenturyLink Private Cloud on VMware Cloud Foundation) - customers get all the features of a managed server along with management of the Tomcat / Apache instance.
 Simply Delegate Management to CenturyLink and receive Monitoring, Alerting, Ticketing, Remote Administration and Patching for both the VM and the Tomcat / Apache intance.

 Supported Versions:
 * Tomcat 7.0, 8.0 & 8.5